amit-sinha/xunit-sample/README.md

 ---------------------
 Install the following VS Code Plugins:
 * C# for Visual Studio Code - by OmniSharp

+Install the following VS code plugins if you need to run unit tests:
 * .NET Core Test Explorer
 * Coverlet
 * Coverage Gutters